 23 November 2016

-If you’re looking for unique Christmas gift ideas then how about adopting a gig for a friend or relative at next year’s Marsden Jazz Festival?
+How about adopting a gig for a friend or relative at this year’s Marsden Jazz Festival?

-We’re launching our 2017 Adopt a Gig scheme to help support the free gigs at next year’s festival and you can adopt one of our gigs for £50.
+We’re launching our 2017 Adopt a Gig scheme to help support the free gigs at this year’s festival and you can adopt one of our gigs for £50.

 Kirklees Council previously provided £10,000 each year to help fund the festival – a registered charity – but has confirmed it is no long able to provide large-scale financial support due to budget cuts.